Ciro Immobile: Loan to Pescara

 On 17 August 2011, it was announced that Immobile would join Serie B club Pescara on a season-long loan from Juventus.
 He scored his first goal for the club on 26 August during his debut for Pescara in the first league match against Hellas Verona.
 By the end of the 2011–12 Serie B andata (first half of the season), Immobile had already scored 14 league goals.
 On 30 January 2012, Genoa confirmed that they had paid €4 million for half of the player's rights from Juventus, following his mercurial form in Serie B. He completed his season with Pescara in the Italian second division, as the club won the league title and sealed promotion to Serie A. He also went on to become the Serie B season's top scorer with a total of 28 goals, seven more than the second-highest scorer, Juve Stabia's Marco Sau.
 Immobile was also named Serie B's Player of the Year at the 2012 AIC Gran Gala del Calcio, alongside teammates Lorenzo Insigne and Marco Verratti.

 Genoa

 Immobile formally became a Genoa player on 1 July 2012 after the loan with Pescara expired.
-On 19 June 2013, Genoa and Juventus again renewed the co-ownership agreements of Immobile and Boakye.
+On 19 June 2013, Genoa and Juventus again renewed the co-ownership agreements of Immobile and Richmond Boakye.